luispedro/mahotas/docs/source/surf.rst

    SURF is only available starting in version 0.6.1, with an important bugfix in version 0.6.2.

+.. versionadded:: 0.8
+   In version 0.8, some of the inner functions are now in mahotas.features.surf instead of mahotas.surf

 Speeded-Up Robust Features (SURF) are a recent innnovation in the *local features* family.
 There are two steps to this algorithm: